rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 Click on the **Get** button.

-The web3 instance will call the `setInfo()` function at the smart contract instance `register`, with the info that you entered into the text field.
+The web3 instance will call the `setInfo()` function on the `register` smart contract instance, with the info that you entered into the text field.

 ![getInfo](/assets/img/tutorials/first-frontend-web3-injected/image-10.png)